skh960630/LSTM-TimeSeries-Prediction/README.md

 # LSTM Time Series Prediction
 LSTM using Keras to predict the time series data.
-There are two running files to predict nternational airline passengers. passengers_lstm.py is predicting without using stateful and lstm_stateful.py is using stateful and check if stateful helps the prediction for time series data.
+There are two running files to predict nternational airline passengers. passengers_lstm.py is predicting without using stateful and lstm_stateful.py is using stateful and check if stateful helps the prediction for the time series data.

 ## Requirements
 Please check the version of libraries I used for this LSTM.